On-demand TV is becoming more popular with Australians

 More than one-third of us now use Netflix, Presto, Stan and the rest.

 While most every Australian is still watching regularly scheduled free-to-air television, more than a third of us are now utilising on-demand streaming services.

 According to new research released by Roy Morgan, 90% of Australians 14 and over watched any "linear" free-to-air (FTA) television during an average week in the first four months of 2016.

 The term "linear" in this case means switching on the TV and watching the broadcast from either Ten, Seven, Nine, ABC, SBS or an affiliate channel.

-However, more than a third of Aussies now watch TV programs using non-linear on-demand services, such as subscription-based Netflix and Stan, the broadcast networks' catch-up TV services or Foxtel Play and Foxtel Go.
+However, more than a third of Aussies now watch TV programs using non-linear on-demand services, such as subscription-based Netflix and Stan, the broadcast networks' catch-up TV services or Foxtel Play (now known as Foxtel Now) and Foxtel Go.